berenger-eu/tbfmm/paper/paper.md

 - `@author:2001`  ->  "Author et al. (2001)"
 - `[@author:2001]` -> "(Author et al., 2001)"
 - `[@author1:2001; @author2:2001]` -> "(Author1 et al., 2001; Author2 et al., 2002)"

-# Figures

-Figures can be included like this:
 ![Caption for example figure.\label{fig:example}](figure.png) and referenced from text using \autoref{fig:example}.

-Fenced code blocks are rendered with syntax highlighting:
 ```python
 for n in range(10):
     yield f(n)